I am a former sports editor and currently serve as a historian with the Society of American Baseball Research and manage a valet operation.

 - League Leaders: Darin Erstad (240 hits) and Troy Glaus (47 home runs)

 The Angels had seven different managers during the 1990s, but when the decade flipped, they got more stability than they could have imagined.
-Mike Scioscia was hired for the 2000 season and went on to manage the Angels for 19 years, leading them to 1,650 wins and seven postseason appearances.
+Mike Scioscia was hired for the 2000 season, and he went on to manage the Angels for 19 years, leading them to 1,650 wins and seven postseason appearances.
 Scioscia led the Angels to a 12-game improvement in his first season at the helm.

 Offensively, Anaheim erupted in 2000, with four players crushing at least 30 home runs (including a club record 47 from Troy Glaus).
 The 236 home runs and 579 extra-base hits smacked by the team both remain the most in franchise history.
 Darin Erstad became an offensive catalyst, using 240 hits to hit .355—both figures are far-and-away franchise records.
 From the mound, however, a collective earned-run average of 5.00 from the pitching staff left much to be desired.